-  There are a number of things that you need to think about when buying that perfect instrument for your little one.
-Cost, appearance, playability, brand, size, and what accessories are needed are all things that you should keep in mind when you are selecting a perfect beginner guitar.
+There are several things that you need to think about when buying that perfect instrument for your little one.
+Cost, appearance, playability, brand, size, and what accessories are required are all things that you should keep in mind when you are selecting a perfect beginner option.

-The cost can vary quite a bit depending on brand, the design, type of wood, and what features it has.
-A lot of people recommend spending between $100 and $150 on a serious starter guitar, but if that is more than you would like to spend not to worry because there are a few good options for under $100.
+The cost can vary quite a bit depending on the brand, the design, the type of wood, and what features it has.
+Many people recommend spending between $100 and $150 on a serious starter model, but if that is more than you would like to spend, don’t worry because there are a few good options for under $100.

-There are a zillion different guitar companies around, so if you are shopping for a beginner and are looking for high quality instrument it would be best to look at models from some of the top brands.
+There are a zillion different guitar companies around, so if you are shopping for a beginner and are looking for a high-quality instrument, it would be best to look at models from some of the top brands.

-If you aren’t sure if your child will stick with it, you can look for guitars from J. Reynolds or Excel, these companies produce inexpensive, beginner model.
+If you aren’t sure if your child will stick with it, you can look for guitars from J. Reynolds or Excel; these companies produce inexpensive, beginner models.

-If you are shopping for a high end acoustic, you can look for brands like Martin or Taylor.
-Yamaha have a good selection of student options as well as high end.
-If you want a more budget conscious beginner acoustic or nylon guitar try Hohner, or Lauren.
+When shopping for a high-end acoustic, you can look for brands like Martin or Taylor.
+Yamaha has a good selection of student options as well as high-end ones.
+If you want a more budget-conscious beginner acoustic or nylon guitar, try Hohner or Lauren.

 Your best bet in deciding what to get is, again, to take your child to the store and let them try out a few different models.

 Most acoustic are what are called Dreadnought style.
 Other styles include Classical, Concert, Grand Concert, Auditorium, and Jumbo.
-These different shapes have different sizes and depths which will affect how the sound as well as how comfortable it is to play is for a particular player.
+These different shapes have different sizes and depths, which will affect how the sound as well as how comfortable it is to play for a particular player.

 Color and Design

 Make sure you have extra strings on hand so you can change the strings as soon as one breaks.
-Obviously, you will need to get the right type of strings for whatever type you purchase. (nylon or steel)
+You will need to get the right type of strings for whatever model you purchase. (nylon or steel)

 Another item that kids need is lots of picks.
-Picks have a habit of disappearing so it is handy to purchase lots in advance.
+Picks have a habit of disappearing, so it is handy to buy lots in advance.

-If you are getting your child an electric guitar, you will also need an amplifier and a guitar cable.
+If you are getting your child an electric model, you will also need an amplifier and a cable.
 A good starter amp is a simple 10-watt amp.

-A bag/case, strap, and tuner are also good accessories to buy, although not necessary.
+A bag/case, strap, and tuner are also useful accessories to buy, although not necessary.
 Check out our post on what accessories to get.